Quintessential Belfast Itinerary

 Today, take time out to wander.
 Not forgetting to look up to witness Cave Hill and the iconic ‘Napoleon’s Nose’ landmark rising to 370m (1,207ft).
 If you get the chance to hike to the top, you will see stunning scenery overlooking the city of Belfast.

 Check out Northern Ireland Tourist Guide Association.
-Guided adventures range from the Belfast City, Belfast Cathedral Quarter and CS Lewis tours to the Titanic Quarter, Linen Quarter and Pubs of Belfast tours.
+Guided adventures range from the Belfast City and Belfast Cathedral Quarter tours, to the Titanic Quarter, Linen Quarter and Pubs of Belfast tours.

 BIAF Tip: Be sure to check out the dedicated Cultural Walking Tours taking place during our festival!